Xinjiang province passes law to ban wearing burqa in public

 Arrival of waves of Han Chinese over the past decades has fueled ethnic tensions

-Legislators in the capital of China’s restive far-western Xinjiang province passed a law Wednesday to prohibit residents from wearing burqas in public, state media reported Thursday, highlighting the government’s continued campaign against religious extremism.
+Legislators in China’s far-western Xinjiang province have passed a law to prohibit residents from wearing burqas in public, state media reported, in a continued campaign against what authorities view as religious extremism.

 The ordinance name suggests it targets outer garments covering someone’s full body including the face, which is called a burqa in some Islamic traditions.